 People can avoid having their wills go through probate with proper estate planning.

-What Does Probate a Will Mean in North Carolina?
+How Does the Probate Process Work in North Carolina?

 The executor of an estate named in a last will and testament generally opens a probate case by submitting the will to court.
 The legal heirs must be identified and located, and creditors must also be notified.